robj411/p2_drivers/code/costing/README.md

 <!-- **This matches the spreadsheet results.** -->

-Reservation sizes, in billions, depend on scenarios.
-It includes the
-$A_3 = 0.5$ billion doses reserved for HIC (325 million for the EU
+The cost per dose reservation per year is $A_2 = 0.53$ USD.
+Reservation sizes, in billions, depend on scenarios, including the $A_3 = 0.5$ billion doses reserved for HIC, as follows:
-(Pfizer 2023), and 150 million for the USA (PR Newswire 2022), rounded up to 0.5 billion for simplicity of presentation).
-The cost of the EU reservation is 160 million EUR per year (Martuscelli 2023); assuming an exchange rate of 1.08, the cost per dose per year is $A_2 = 0.53$ USD.
-We define the scenario-dependent total reservation size as:

 ``` math
 M_{R,s} = \begin{cases}A_3 & s\in\{0, 1, 4, 7, 10\} \\